The Lies We Believe About Referrals

 25 Way to Ask for a Referral Without Looking Desperate

-It is no wonder that we think to generate referrals we have to ask because that is the advice the experts and gurus have been telling us for years.
+It’s no wonder that we think to generate referrals we have to ask because that is the advice the experts and gurus have been telling us for decades.
 And from their advice we have come to believe that if we don’t ask, then we won’t receive referrals.

 Why We Think We Have to Know a Ton of People (Myth #2)

 The other fear we have when it comes to generating referrals is that we have to know a ton of people so we can consistently generate referrals.
-And to know all of these people – hundreds and hundreds of them – it means a lot of networking, attending many networking groups or joining “leads” groups (sometimes cleverly disguised as “referral” groups).
+And to know all of these people – hundreds and hundreds of them – it means a lot of networking, attending a bunch of networking groups or joining “leads” groups (sometimes cleverly disguised – incorrectly – as “referral” groups).

-Now for some people, the idea that I have to get to know a ton of people to generate referrals is not a problem.
+Now for some people, the idea that you need to get to know a ton of people to generate referrals is not a problem.
 Some people love to network and meet new people.
-But if you only generate referrals when you are “out and about” – you are going to be “out and about” a lot and that won’t be the best use of your time when you have a business to run.
+But this advice teaches you that you only generate referrals when you are “out and about” – which means you are going to be “out and about” a lot and that won’t be the best use of your time when you have a business to run.

 For others, the idea of a ton of networking is a draining and an uncomfortable activity.
 They would rather pull out their fingernails (yes, someone said that to me before) than spend a lot of time standing around trying to talk to strangers.

-So where did the idea come from that “you need to know a ton of people to generate referrals” come from?
+So where did the idea “you need to know a ton of people to generate referrals” come from?

 Well, from the same place the advice “to ask” came from.
 There are referral books and articles on how to network, when to network, and what to say when networking so that when we read one – thinking we are learning how to generate referrals – we believe that to generate referrals involves a lot of networking.

-There is another way to generate referrals without asking and without knowing hundreds and hundreds of people.
+There is a better way to generate referrals without asking and without knowing hundreds and hundreds of people.

-But before I dive into how to do it…I want to unpack the other three myths.
+But before I dive into it…I want to unpack the other three myths.

 SECTION 4: The Incentivize Myth (Myth #3)

-I cannot find in researching the past the exact moment the notion began that referrals should be paid for or we should incentivize to receive them.
-But based on a few changing trends over time, you can trace why many people believe – incorrectly – that it is necessary for you pay a direct commission for referrals or incentive through a discount for referrals.
+I couldn’t locate when researching the history of referrals the exact moment the notion began that referrals should be bought.
+But based on a few changing trends over time, you can trace why many people believe – incorrectly – that it’s necessary for you pay a direct commission or incentive for referrals.

-At the heart of the issue is when we see something working in one industry we consider how we can apply it to our own industry or situation.
-But our application typically happens without understanding the nuances of why it works in that industry.
+At the heart of the issue is when we see something working in one industry, we apply it to our own industry or situation.
+But our application typically happens without understanding the nuances of why it works in the original industry.

 Common Practice in Some Industries

 In some industries there is a common and acceptable practice of paying a commission on a sale in an affiliate or joint venture relationship.
-But in those relationships the commission is disclosed up front, so everyone is aware of the payment.
+But in those relationships the commission is disclosed up front, so everyone – including the buyer (the clients) – is aware of the payment.
 Two examples of this are in the real estate and the online information industries.

 Since the paying of a commission is disclosed – in writing – in advance of the purchase, it allows the buyer of the product or service the time and opportunity to consider the “strings attached” to the offer.
 Some won’t see it as “strings attached” and some will.
 But the beauty of upfront disclosure keeps the offer honest for all parties involved.

-For example – if you are buying or selling a home and a realtor offers to connect you to another realtor who can help you (different state, city, need, etc.) – the realtor who makes the “referral” typically stands to make a 25% commission if you end of purchasing or selling a home (this can be different depending on your state’s or country’s laws).
-But in the real estate world the commission is disclosed in writing and all parties sign of on it so no one is left in the dark about what will transpire.
+For example – if you are buying or selling a home and a realtor offers to connect you to another realtor who can help you (example you’re moving to a different state) – the realtor who makes the “referral” typically stands to make a 25% commission if you end of purchasing or selling a home (this can be different depending on your state’s or country’s laws).
+But in the real estate world, the commission paid is disclosed in writing and all parties sign of on it so no one is left in the dark about what will transpire.

 But as other industries attempted to adapt the “commission” structure, they didn’t consider how it would play out in their industry and don’t always adopt the rules that keep it honest.